Welcome to Mindburner's DAC71-CSB-I & Prophet 5 Site - FAULT FINDING

 My prophet now has a factory spec midi kit - which improves it's usefulness greatly.
 This one is slightly different as it plugs directly into the old USART socket rather than using a ribbon cable

 A single note playing continually no matter what key is pressed can indicate a fault with one of the 4174 chips in the GATE IN buffer circuit.
 Near the battery.
 I can't remember which one exactly off hand.
-Can be usually blown because of incorrect voltage applied through the rear jacks.
+Can be blown because of incorrect voltage applied through the rear jacks.

 A problem can occur with the inter connectors between PCB 3 & 4.
 A molex connector with KK crimps.
 These can break and cause poor contact, causing lots of heartache.
-I have a few of these connectors spare so contact me if you need one, get in contact.
+I have a few of these connectors spare so contact me if you need one.
 Use a continuity tester to check the ribbon cables for shorts especially the 60 pin inter connector ribbon cable.
 Check all the circuit boards for damaged/lifted tracks and dry solder joints.
 Replace the internal battery at least every 5 years.
 Remember to back up all internal programs before though.
 Control potentiometers can be opened carefully and cleaned.
 Replace if necessary.
 Calibrate as per the service manual once in good operational condition.

 In 2015 My Prophet turned on ok but there was no sound.
 After a head scratch I noticed this destroyed resistor!
 R319 a 10ohm was FUBAR.
 This was a strange issue as the battery checked out ok at 3v plus it really would have taken something more dramatic than a battery issue to cause this thermal damage.
 I checked the 7805 regulator and it was ok.
 Anyway I replaced the resistor with a quality 1/2 W version.
 This area is a bit of a mess and I shall tidy the battery connections when the cell is due for replacement, rather than lose my patches at the moment.